Commits and Anchors

 source | Tool name (cursor, claude, gemini, etc.) |

-mode | Interaction mode (composer, chat, agent, etc.) |
+mode | Interaction mode (agent, composer, chat, ask) - available at discovery time |

 project_path | Associated project directory |